 The College has designated parking available for staff, students, visitors and any parents who visit the campus outside of daily drop-off and pick-up times (8:20-9:00am and 3:00-3:45pm).
 For quick visits there is visitor parking in front of the Administration building.
-For longer periods there is parking on the western and eastern sides of the campus.
+For longer periods there is parking on the western and eastern sides of the Taylors Hill campus or the eastern side of the Mernda campus.

 During drop-off and pick-up times parents are asked to avoid adding to local congestion if possible.
-Options include parking off-campus (for example at the nearby park) and walking to the College or simply leaving the car at home and walking with your children if you live nearby.
+Options include parking off-campus (for example at the nearby park at Taylors Hill) and walking to the College or simply leaving the car at home and walking with your children if you live nearby.
 If you cannot avoid entering the campus during these times it is vital that respect and patience is displayed towards other drivers, pedestrians and staff.

-All drivers on campus are expected to adhere to 15 kph speed limits, parking signs and generally drive in a way that maintains a safe environment for all pedestrians and other drivers, this includes not using mobile phones when driving.
+All drivers on campus are expected to adhere to 15 kph speed limits, parking signs and generally drive in a way that maintains a safe environment for all pedestrians and other drivers.